Judge: P&Z Acted Properly Denying 8-30g Project

 Planning and Zoning Commission (P&Z) Chairwoman Catherine Walsh said she was also pleased with the judge’s decision.

-She praised P&Z Commissioner Alan Hodge’s for being “absolutely relentless in trying to solicit information from this applicant.”
+She praised P&Z Commissioner Alan Hodge for being “absolutely relentless in trying to solicit information from this applicant.”

 In a statement, Hodge said: “As the judge noted, we faced an antagonistic applicant who took the tactical decision to refuse any request for additional time.
 The application was complex, and under the time pressure imposed by the applicant, it would have been easy for us to make fatal mistakes that would have resulted in a different outcome on appeal.”